OlafSzmidt/cs-lightning-talk/PITCHME.md

 ### What's my project?

-- Attendance Taking System for Lectures and Laboratories
+- **Attendance Taking System for Lectures and Laboratories**
-- Replace the current method with a newly designed improved one.
+- A replacement for the current method with a newly designed improved one.

 ---